-Texas Rule of Evidence 702 allows expert testimony if (1) the witness is qualified by knowledge, skill, experience, training, or education; (2) the proposed testimony is scientific, technical, or other specialized knowledge; 63 and (3) the testimony will assist the trier of fact to understand the evidence or to determine a fact in issue.
-64
+Texas Rule of Evidence (TRE) Section 702 allows expert testimony if (1) the witness is qualified by knowledge, skill, experience, training, or education; (2) the proposed testimony is scientific, technical, or other specialized knowledge; 10 and (3) the testimony will assist the trier of fact to understand the evidence or to determine a fact in issue.
+11

-Thus, in addition to showing that an expert witness is qualified, Rule 702 also requires the proponent to show that the expert's testimony is relevant to the issues in the case and is based upon a reliable foundation.65 The trial court is responsible for making the preliminary determination of whether the proffered testimony is both relevant66 and reliable.67
+Thus, in addition to showing that an expert witness is qualified, TRE 702 also requires the proponent to show that the expert's testimony is relevant to the issues in the case and is based upon a reliable foundation.12 The trial court is responsible for making the preliminary determination of whether the proffered testimony is both relevant13 and reliable.14

-Robinson court sets out six factors the trial court may use in making the threshold admissibility determination under TRE 702.
-The first four factors match those set out in Daubert.
+The Robinson court then set out six factors the trial court may use in making the threshold admissibility determination under TRE 702.
+The first four factors match those set out by the U.S. Supreme Court in Daubert.
+The remaining two were added by the Texas Supreme Court.
 The Robinson factors are as follows:

-- (1) The extent to which the expert's theory has been or can be tested. - (2) Whether the theory has been subjected to peer review and/or publication, - (3) The technique's potential rate of error,
+(1) The extent to which the expert's theory has been or can be tested.

-66 The requirement that the proposed testimony be relevant incorporates traditional relevancy analysis under Rules 401 and 402 of the Texas Rules of Civil Evidence.
+13 The requirement that the proposed testimony be relevant incorporates traditional relevancy analysis under Rules 401 and 402 of the Texas Rules of Civil Evidence.
 Robinson, 923 S.W.2d at 556.